 -was checked to see that I didn’t have any cuts or bites or bruises which could cause an infection

 -was given an identity bracelet and another special red one as I am allergic to penicillin

 -had a TED stocking put on my non operated leg to prevent DVTs

 – I was to be given a spinal anaesthetic which would paralyse me from the waist down

 – I would be sedated which would feel as if I was asleep and would not know what was going on

--asked if I had any incontinence issues so I would need a catheter afterwards (three people asked me about this afterwards and the answer is you don’t need a catheter unless you have continence issues)
+-asked if I had any incontinence issues in case I would need a catheter after the operation (three people asked me afterwards if I had to have a catheter and the answer is you don’t one unless you have continence issues)

 – drew an indelible arrow on the leg to be operated on.